-The consolidated annual report (incl. financial statements) was approved by the Management Board on 16 February 2022.
-Rain Lõhmus, who owns 22.7% of the voting rights and Andres Viisemann, who owns 9.6% of the voting rights (see also Note 20), have significant influence over AS LHV Group.
+The Management Board approved the consolidated annual report (incl. financial statements) on 16 February 2022.
+The consolidated annual report will be presented for approval to the sole shareholder AS LHV Group.
+Rain Lõhmus, who owns 22.7% of the voting rights and Andres Viisemann, who owns 9.6% of the voting rights (see also Note 17), have significant influence over AS LHV Group.

 The consolidated annual report approved by the Management Board shall be authorised for approval by the Supervisory Board and shareholders.
-The shareholders have the right not to approve the consolidated annual report.
+The shareholders have the right not to approve the consolidated annual report while the Supervisory Board does not have that right.